The calculation of PCB current carrying capacity has been lack of authoritative technical methods and formulas. Experienced PCB layout

 The current carrying capacity of PCB depends on the following factors: line width, wire thickness (copper foil thickness), allowable temperature rise.
 As we all know, the wider the PCB

 wiring, the greater the current carrying capacity.

-But many people have a misconception, for example: suppose under the same conditions, 10 ml of wiring can withstand 1a, then 50 ml of wiring can withstand how much current?
-A lot of people think it's 5A.
-However, the current carrying capacity can not be calculated by line width multiple.
+But many people have a misconception, for example: suppose under the same conditions,10ml of wiring can withstand 1a, then 50mIl of wiring can withstand how much current?
+A lot of people think it’s 5A.
+However, the current carrying capacity cannot be calculated by line width multiple.
 Please refer to the following data provided by international authorities for your reference: